 In addition, also texts and all their annotations, whatever their complexity and overlap, are included in the same architecture.
 A text is just an object, put in a box like any other; and each type of annotation is another object too, put in the same box.
 So you have an object for each β€œlayer” of annotations on top of the same base text, e.g. for critical apparatus, comments, orthographic deviations, ligatures, etc.

-With such a layered text, users must no more take care of manually marking up a text, which requires specific IT skills; nor they have to force its model in the cage of the constraints imposed by a specific serialization technology.
+With such a layered text, users must no longer take care of manually marking up a text, which requires specific IT skills; nor they have to force its model in the cage of the constraints imposed by a specific serialization technology.
 Models are free to be designed in a more abstract way, taking care only of the knowledge domain they refer to.
 All what users must do is selecting the text they want to annotate, and clicking a button to get into the editor for the chosen annotation type.
 This will provide the full UI to cope with its specific model, just like for any other object: the composable editors can be as simple as a web form, or full-fledged web apps, or anything in between.

 This way, new annotations can be added to the same text without affecting the existing ones, nor being affected by them.
 Adding a new layer is just tossing a new object in the same box; and everyone is free to design new layers with their models, as for any other object.